Tag: South Asian

 Instructions

-- Heat up cooking oil in a large sauté pan over medium heat.
-Sizzle the cumin seeds and asafoetida for 30 seconds.
+- Heat up the cooking oil in a large sauté pan over medium heat.
+Toss in the cinnamon stick, black peppercorns, and green chilies.
+Fry for a minute.